 One substitute that is widely used by the fan community is gold sparkle tinsel:

-It provides a worthy simulation of the original fabric — which itself could be seen with a stray piece of "tinsel" sticking out from time to time!
+Albeit not having the correct weave, it provides a worthy simulation of the original fabric's effect — which itself could be seen with a stray piece of "tinsel" sticking out from time to time!

 Also variously described as lurex sponge or metallic bouclé, this family of polyester/lurex material is highly available from various merchants on eBay, Etsy, and independent websites.